 Looking for a simple homemade almond butter recipe?
-It doesn’t get easier and healthier than this.
+It doesn’t get easier than this.

 Homemade almond butter, like my homemade honey roasted peanut butter, is made on the regular in my kitchen.
 I slather it on top of whole wheat pancakes, throw it into almond butter chocolate chip cookies, breakfast cookies, healthy strawberry oat squares, and have even used it to make these Reese’s bars before.